 On September 30, 2019, the Company entered into a Loan and Security Agreement with Dominion Bank, a Texas state bank ("Dominion Bank").
 On September 30, 2021, the Company entered into a Second Loan Modification Agreement (the "Second Modification") to the Loan and Security Agreement (as amended by the Loan Modification Agreement, the "Loan Agreement") for the purpose of (a) amending and extending the maturity of its line of credit with Dominion Bank by one year and (b) amending the Company's obligation to maintain a certain tangible net worth.
-The Loan Agreement provides for a revolving credit facility (the "Revolving Credit Facility") in an amount up to the lesser of (i) \$15,000,000 or (ii) a sum equal to (a) 80% of the Company's eligible accounts receivable plus 100% of the amount on deposit with Dominion Bank in the Company's collateral account, consisting of a restricted CDARS account of \$5,000,000 (the "Deposit").
-As of September 30, 2021, the Company has not borrowed any amounts under the Revolving Credit Facility.
+The Loan Agreement provides for a revolving credit facility (the "Revolving Credit Facility") in an amount up to the lesser of (i) \$15,000,000 or (ii) a sum equal to (a) 80% of the Company's eligible accounts receivable plus 100% of the amount on deposit with Dominion Bank in the Company's collateral account, consisting of a restricted IntraFi Network Deposit account of \$5,000,000 (the "Deposit").
+As of March 31, 2022, the Company has not borrowed any amounts under the Revolving Credit Facility and has the entire amount available for withdrawal.